 Is there a more perfect month to be outdoors in the garden than in June?
-Of course, the basics still apply–water consistently, apply fresh mulch, and stay ahead of weeds–but those now come with the promise of fresh flowers for cutting, berries for nibbling, pollinators to watch, and welcome privacy from leafy hedges and screen.
+Of course, the basics still apply–water consistently, apply fresh mulch, and stay ahead of weeds.
+However, those now come with the promise of fresh flowers for cutting and berries for nibbling.
+And, pollinators to watch, and welcome privacy from leafy hedges and screen.
 Here’s how to make the most of the month.

 Zone: 3 - 5